 The first hint of trouble came in April 2018, when several dozen citizens turned up for 5-0 city council vote in favor of Nordic’s request to re-zone its selected property for industrial use.
 The locals came with questions about the size of the project, the technology and the effects on Penobscot Bay.
 At increasingly tense, New England-style town hall meetings, some attended by Nordic President Erik Heim, opposition appeared to gel as questions became more pointed: What about water and energy usage?
 Waste discharge?
 Fish food?
 Smell?
 What about traffic, chemicals, jobs and aesthetics?

 Naess says 90% of Belfast supports the Nordic project.
 She and others point to the fact that three city council candidates, all of whom ran to block the farm, were roundly defeated in November.
 But opponents have proved to be persistent, well-funded and social media savvy.
-They’ve gummed up the permitting process, including repeatedly challenging Nordic’s application to pipe fish waste into Penobscot Bay.
+They’ve gummed up the permitting process, including repeatedly challenging Nordic’s application to pipe treated wastewater into Penobscot Bay.
 A lawsuit alleging that the city cut corners in re-zoning the Nordic site has cost Belfast tens of thousands of dollars.
 The Penobscot Pilot reported in late June that that evidence submitted in the case, which still is in discovery, has come to fill two two-inch binders.

 “I had expected some opposition, but not this much,” Thomas Kittredge, Belfast economic development director, tells Site Selection.
 “I certainly didn’t expect us to get sued. ”